 Lye Calculator: This tool makes formulating cold process recipes easy.
 All you have to do is enter the oil weight or percentage and the Lye Calculator will give you the lye and liquid amount you need for your recipe.
 It also calculates the superfat level.
 Click here to learn about Using the Bramble Berry Lye Calculator.

 Soap Making Goggles: Alkali burns are extremely dangerous for your eyes.
 Your safety goggles should protect them from all sides, so regular glasses aren’t sufficient protection.
-If you wear glasses, make sure to get goggles that fit over them (like these Soap Making Goggles.)
+If you wear glasses, make sure to get goggles that fit over them.

 Long sleeves, pants, and close-toed shoes: Protect yourself from unexpected splashes by covering any exposed skin.